Welcome to CTECC’s Public Information Sector

 While collaborating with many governments in the fight against the trafficking and exploitation of children and related crimes, CTECC is an entirely autonomous organisation, and is not the branch or agent of any government or political entity, religious group, international organization such as the Council of Europe, the United Nations, NATO, or any international community or commonwealth such as the European Union.

-CTECC is funded by private endowments and philanthropists, and is not reliant on funding from any government or political entity, religious group, or international organization.
+CTECC is funded by private endowments, and is not reliant on funding from any government or political entity, religious group, or international organization.

 Knowledge + Awareness